 A pastoral industry operates throughout much of the GAB area in Australia and relies on water from the basin for stock supplies.
 Artesian pressure is often utilised to distribute water in pipelines and occasionally to generate power for remote homesteads.
-Reduction in aquifer pressure may affect the capacity of a pastoral operation to distribute stock water or generate power.
+Reduction in aquifer pressure may affect the capacity of a pastoral operation to distribute stock water.